wacncontent/CustomizeTool/addCommentOutput/includes/app-service-mobile-dotnet-backend-web-and-mobile.md

 ## Publish a TodoList Web API from Visual Studio

-In this section, you will create a new web app using a sample Web Application solution.
+In this section, you will create a new web site using a sample web site solution.
 You will modify the sample to use the same database schema name and the same connection string as the mobile app.

 >[AZURE.NOTE] Before completing these steps, ensure that you've initialized your mobile app backend database by connecting a client to it.
-Otherwise, the web app will not be able to connect to the same database.
+Otherwise, the web site will not be able to connect to the same database.

-1. In the [Azure Management Portal](https://manage.windowsazure.cn/), create a new web app, using the same Resource Group and Hosting Plan as your mobile app.
+1. In the [Azure Management Portal](https://manage.windowsazure.cn/), create a new web site, using the same Resource Group and Hosting Plan as your mobile app.

 2. Download the sample solution [MultiChannelToDo] and open in Visual Studio.
-The solution contains both a Web API project and a Web Application Project for the web client UI.
+The solution contains both a Web API project and a web site Project for the web client UI.

 3. In the Web API project, edit MultiChannelToDoContext.cs.
 In `OnModelCreating`, update the schema name to be the same as your mobile app name: